swidera/Math-GO-/README.txt

-This is the initial README commit for the Math GO! repository.
+This repository is for the application Math GO! developed as a senior capstone project by 3 students.